DeBraid/investing-notes/fees-and-advice.md

 > Investment Fees should be calculated relative to returns, not assets.

 When stated as a percentage of assets, average fees do look low — a little over 1% of assets for individuals and a little less than one-half of 1% for institutional investors.
-But the investors *already own those assets*, so investment management fees should really be based on what investors are getting in the returns that managers produce.
+But the investors *already own those assets*, so investment management fees should really be based on what investors are getting in the returns that managers produce. (discussion at 1:10 mark of podcast)

 ## Calculated correctly, as a percentage of returns, fees no longer look low.
 Do the math.